fabienp38/wttj_test/exercice2/README.md

   - Add text
   - Add subject
   - Add attachment
 - Check the notification is created when you assign yourself to this application
+  - check that the recruiter has been added to the list of notification
+  - check that the recruiter receives a mail when a mail is sent from the candidate
 - Send an email to the candidate with a template
+- Send an email to two candidates with the multiple action

 **Public API Test:**
 - With the right permission, execute http request to post an email